Filler words are conversation killers, plain and simple.

 Employers, friends, and family will never call you out for taking a moment to breathe.
 This can prevent you for blabbing and giving out personal or too much information.
 Interviewers especially hear several interviewees in a day and they like to be impressed with the quality of the content, not quantity.
 You don’t want to talk their ear off.

 What kind of vocabulary are you comfortable using?
+Just like how you want to avoid using anything from our filler words list, you also want to make sure you don’t go too far the other way for the wrong reasons.
 Avoid using big words just to impress them, especially if you’re not entirely sure of the definitions or how to use them correctly.

 Instead of whipping out those SAT words that you barely remember, focus on getting to your point in a way that is clear and to the point.